constraintAutomaton/Traveling-with-a-Map/review/letter.md

 ### Improvements to Contributions: provide a comprehensive contribution that goes beyond listing components.
 It should have three parts: overall architecture and method contributions; detailed descriptions of each component; and comprehensive evaluation results.

 **Change:** In the introduction we divided our contributions into three parts: Methods, Software Components, and Evaluations.

+### Change of Figure 1: make it more explainable — show a query coming in, how the network responds, and contrast the baseline vs. the expected/optimised behaviour.

+**Change:** We redesigned Figure 1 as a two-panel before/after.
+The same query enters the network in both panels: (a) a baseline link-traversal engine dereferences many sources while only a few are query-relevant, wasting requests; (b) our shape-index pruning dereferences only the entry point and the query-relevant sources, leaving provably irrelevant ones not dereferenced.
+A legend defines the three node states (dereferenced, query-relevant, not dereferenced).

+### Change of Figure 2: better explain what a node represents.

+**Change:** We clarified in the caption that each node is an RDF resource — a document identified by an IRI — and that the edges are the IRIs linking one resource to another, with the embedded icon indicating the shape the resource conforms to.
+A legend added to the figure defines all icons.